 It’s not that remote, but my little corner of the real world confuses GPS and sounds exotic if you think cable TV, reliable cell phones and high-speed internet are available everywhere.
 I’m from rural northern Wisconsin, where there are more deer than people.
-The occasional visitors to my studio might find me packing up materials for a workshop, recording video for an online class, brewing natural dyes, or scrambling to take down fabric hanging from the ceiling fan to dry (it’s handy).
+The occasional visitors to my studio might find me packing up materials for a workshop, brewing natural dyes, or scrambling to take down fabric hanging from the ceiling fan to dry (it’s handy).
 I’m a fiber artist and instructor inspired by ancient techniques like looping and natural plant dyeing.

 What I do is put a contemporary spin on stuff that’s been around forever.
 Literally, forever.
 My work fuses ancient skills with modern materials.
-I teach in contemporary contexts like workshops, conferences and online classes.
-I prep class materials, do my own web site, self-publish books, produce videos, and blog.
+I teach in contemporary contexts like workshops and conferences and am working on producing a catalog of ebooks.
+I prep class materials and do my own web site.
 Then I go outside to cultivate and gather plant materials for natural dyeing.
 I make work for exhibitions and pieces to sell, make gifts, make messes.
 I’m the person who believes there’s something to be learned from everything we make, and reminds you to celebrate what you learn from the messes.
 I’m the person who has unfinished projects that date back to 1815 (OK, I didn’t start that one myself).

 What you may want to know is this: As a fiber arts workshop leader, you can expect me to be highly organized, skilled at course content delivery, ready to meet the needs of students with various learning styles, and grateful to teach in an environment where my hair won’t freeze.
 I’ll come prepared with class materials that make efficient use of class time, reference materials that get rave reviews, and a flexible plan that makes learning exciting and fun.

 So are you ready to play?
 Click over to my Workshops page to see what’s on my schedule or book me to come to you.
-Or step into a virtual classroom with me in an eCourse.
-There’s no time like the present.
-But if your social calendar is a bit too crowded right now, let’s stay connected.
+Or if your social calendar is a bit too crowded right now, let’s stay connected.
 See all those buttons in the sidebar?
 You know what they do.
-And there’s a handy dandy email news sign-up gadget, why, right here: